What Type of Wheel Is Used for a Trek 700 Bicycle?

 The Bontrager 550

 The wheel that comes standard on a Trek 700 is a Bontrager 550 with aluminum alloy hubs and rims.
 The Bontrager 550 front and rear wheels have 36 spokes, which is the standard for modern bicycle wheel manufacturing.
 The Bontrager H4, measuring 35 mm across, is the stock tire on the Trek 700.
-It is the widest 700c tire commonly available in 2010, and is primarily designed for bicycle touring or recreational riding.
+It is the widest 700c tire commonly available, and is primarily designed for bicycle touring or recreational riding.
 The wider the tire, the better it absorbs the impact of road obstacles or bumps.
 The Bontrager H4 is also suitable for off-road riding, such as well-groomed dirt trails.

 The rear wheel on the Trek 700 has a seven-speed Shimano cassette, with gear sizes ranging from 14 to 34 teeth.
 The smaller the number of teeth on a rear gear, the harder it is to pedal.
 If you need to replace the cassette due to broken gear teeth or other issues, get another seven-speed cassette.
 Cassettes with more or fewer speeds won't fit on the hub and will also necessitate your replacing the rear derailleur and gear shifter to ones that are compatible with the number of speeds on the cassette.